mageekguy/autoloader/README.md

 Autoloader is a PHP class autoloader which is [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) compliant.
 Moreover, it supports namespace and class aliasing to simplify refactoring or to simplify class name at runtime.

-##Requierements
+##Requirements
 To use it, you should use a PHP version ≥ 5.3.
-There is no other requierement.
+There is no other requirement.

 ##How to use it?
 The file `autoloader.php` returns an anonymous function which should be used to setup the autolaoder.